gravitational/teleport/docs/user-manual.md

 * Securely login into interactive shell on remote cluster nodes.
 * Securely copy files to and from cluster nodes.
-* Connect to SSH clusters behind firewals without any open ports using SSH reverse tunnels.
+* Connect to SSH clusters behind firewalls without any open ports using SSH reverse tunnels.
 * Explore a cluster and execute commands on those nodes in a cluster that match your criteria.
 * Share interactive shell sessions with colleagues or join someone else's session.
 * Replay recorded interactive sessions.